Predictive Maintenance for Building Equipment

 To reduce the impact of these unplanned failures, the building equipment provider completed a trial of C3 Predictive Maintenance.
 The trial was scoped to analyze 165 chillers with readily available sensor data.

-In this trial, C3 first loaded sensor readings with a range of widely different intervals.
+In this trial, C3.ai first loaded sensor readings with a range of widely different intervals.
 Significantly complicating the issue – the building equipment manufacturer did not have labels for the sensor data, and the sensor data did not match up (i.e., sensor 1 from chiller 1 did not match sensor 1 from chiller 2, and they did not know what the reading from sensor 1 represented).
-One of the benefits of the C3 Platform, is that the data model is managed through the metadata based C3 Type System.
-This allowed the C3 team to rapidly load data without understanding the sensor labels, and to group and label the sensors later using deep analytics.
-The C3 Platform also has native support for time series data, allowing the team to load data with different time granularity together – but then group them and analyze them all in a consistent way – without having to write any code.
+One of the benefits of the C3 AI Suite, is that the data model is managed through the metadata based model-driven architecture.
+This allowed the C3.ai team to rapidly load data without understanding the sensor labels, and to group and label the sensors later using deep analytics.
+The C3 AI Suite also has native support for time series data, allowing the team to load data with different time granularity together – but then group them and analyze them all in a consistent way – without having to write any code.